This is free software. There is absolutely no warranty for anything.

 Very occcasionally there have been download problems.
 If so, don’t hesitate to contact me, we’ve always found a work-around.
 If the downloaded version does not work, it might be a security setting, easy to circumvent if you persist.

-All options and default settings are described in this file: Manual [PDF].
-I am happy to help in any way, but please be so kind to read the checklist and to peruse the manual before sending me questions.
+All options, default settings and more are described in the FrACT₁₀ Manual (online) or the “classic” FrACT3.x Manual [PDF].
+I am happy to help in any way, but please be so kind to read the checklist and peruse the manual before sending me questions.

 [The manual is occasionally out of step with the very latest FrACT release…]